vitalk/mixins/README.md

 It's possible to keep password empty, this is useful if you don't manage password auth internally(maybe thought openid?).
 But if you try to access the password then assertion raises.

+## ActivationMixin

+This class provides simple activation properties to base model.

 ## Copyright